The Epistemic Planning Domain Definition Language: Official Guideline: Abstract Epistemic Actions

-Abstract epistemic actions are inspired from the notion of \emph{frame of reference} by~\cite{journals/corr/Baral2015}, which essentially characterizes a fixed set of perspectives that agents might have towards an action.
-We here generalize this idea by allowing actions to be defined on a generic set of such perspectives, that we call \emph{observability types}.
+Abstract epistemic actions are inspired by the notion of \emph{frame of reference}, introduced by~\cite{journals/ai/BaralGPS22}, which essentially characterises a fixed set of perspectives that agents might have towards an action.
+More precisely, the frame of reference of an action partitions agents into three groups: fully observant, partially observant, and oblivious agents.
+Both fully and partially observant agents know about the fact that the action is being executed, while only fully observant agents know the effects of the action; oblivious agents do not know that the action is taking place, and instead believe that nothing is happening.
+We here generalise this idea by allowing actions to be defined on a generic set of such perspectives, that we call \emph{observability types}.
 Let $\obsTypeSet$ be a finite set of observability types.
 We can see each type as an abstract placeholder that denotes a particular perspective of some agent about an action.
-For instance, in a private announcement we have two observability types, one for fully observant agents ($f$) and one for oblivious agents ($o$), so $\obsTypeSet = \{f, o\}$.
+For instance, in a private announcement, we have two observability types, one for fully observant agents ($f$) and one for oblivious agents ($o$), so $\obsTypeSet = \{f, o\}$.
 In abstract epistemic actions (Definition~\ref{def:abstract-event-model}), we use observability types instead of agents, as we now proceed to show.

 \begin{definition}[Abstract Frames] Let $\obsTypeSet$ be a finite, non-empty set of observability types.
 An \emph{abstract frame} on $\obsTypeSet$ is a pair $F = (E, Q)$, where: \begin{itemize} \item $E \neq \varnothing$ is a finite set of events; and \item $Q : \obsTypeSet \rightarrow 2^{E \times E}$ assigns to each observability type $t \in \obsTypeSet$ an \emph{abstract accessibility relation} $Q_t$. \end{itemize} A \emph{multi-pointed abstract frame} is a pair $(F, E_d)$, where $F$ is an abstract frame on $\obsTypeSet$ and $E_d \subseteq E$ is a non-empty set of designated events. \end{definition}